seanreed1111/sql-recipes/recipes.md

 +----------+---------------------+-------------+---------------+
 Note that the summary statements produce output only for those artists in the artist table for whom you actually have acquired paintings.
 (For example, Monet is listed in the artist table but is not present in the summary because you don’t have any of his paintings yet.)
 If you want the summary to include all artists, even if you have none of their paintings yet, you must use a different kind of join—specifically, an outer join:
 Joins written with the comma operator or INNER JOIN are inner joins, which means that they produce a result only for values in one table that match values in another table.
-An outer join can produce those matches as well, but also can show you which values in one table are missing from the other.
+An outer join can produce those matches as well, but also can show you which values in one table are missing FROM the other.
 Recipe 12.2 introduces outer joins.

 The tbl_name.col_name notation that qualifies a column name with a table name is always allowable in a join but can be shortened to just col_name if the name appears in only one of the joined tables.
-In that case, MySQL can determine without ambiguity which table the column comes from, and no table name qualifier is necessary.
+In that case, MySQL can determine without ambiguity which table the column comes FROM, and no table name qualifier is necessary.
 We can’t do that for the following join.
 Both tables have an a_id column, so the column reference is ambiguous: mysql> SELECT * FROM artist INNER JOIN painting ON a_id = a_id;
 ERROR 1052 (23000): Column 'a_id' in on clause is ambiguous By contrast, the following query is unambiguous.
 Each instance of a_id is qualified with the appropriate table name, only artist has a name column, and only painting has title and state columns: